Without even trying, I've lived on the edge of a knife.

 - Karma Houdini (sometimes)

-A villain who escapes the consequences of her villainy might step back and reevaluate her life.
+A villain who escapes the consequences of his villainy might step back and reevaluate his life.

-The hero offers the villain a chance to kill him, knowing the other person isn't so far gone as to commit murder.
+The hero offers their antagonist a chance to kill them, knowing the other person isn't so far gone as to commit murder.

 - Little Brother Is Watching

-A villain converts because she does not want someone who looks up to her to also become a villain.
+A villain converts because they don't want someone who looks up to them to also become a villain.

 - Love Redeems